occrp/investigativedashboard.org/about.md

 {: .normal .ma0 .gray .f6}

 Based in Sarajevo, Karina Shedrofsky joined OCCRP in 2017 as a daily news reporter and became head of the research team in 2019.
-She leads a team of five full-time researchers in five countries who man ID, which helps journalists in OCCRP’s network track down people, companies and assets across the globe.
+She leads a team of six researchers in six countries helping journalists in OCCRP’s network track down people, companies and assets across the globe.

 She has contributed research to a number of OCCRP projects, including the Paradise Papers and the Daphne Project, where she helped uncover the secret